What you’ll find on this page

 Most people are back to their normal activities within a few days.
 You or your loved one may want to take time off from work or activities for up to a week following the surgery to allow yourself time to adapt and the incision site to heal.

-Your surgeon will make specific recommendations regarding postoperative care, and will require you to schedule a follow-up appointment 5-14 days post-surgery to check on the incision and progress.
+Your surgeon will make specific recommendations regarding postoperative care, and will require you to schedule a follow-up appointment typically 1-2 weeks post-surgery to check on the incision and progress.

-Your doctor will let you know when the implant can be fitted with a sound processor, typically up to 12 weeks after surgery.
+Your doctor will let you know when the implant can be fitted with a sound processor, which may be up to 12 weeks after surgery.